 Healthcare cashplans are a cheap way to cover dental costs.
 If you pay for NHS or private treatments for a range of things, like osteopathy, hospital stays, dental or optical treatments, you can reclaim your costs up to set limits.
 These plans are best for those likely to claim for other treatments too.
 For full details see the Best Healthcare Cashplan Providers article.

 Dental tourism.
 For major treatment consider going abroad

-If you are in need of major private treatment for your teeth, costing thousands, it's often much cheaper to reduce the cost through dental tourism.
+If you are in need of major private treatment for your teeth, costing thousands, it's often much cheaper through dental tourism.
 This means finding a dentist overseas who'll charge a fraction of the cost.

 There are also reports of very high class dentistry in some former Eastern block countries which even including travel costs (see Cheap Flights article) are a fraction of the cost.
 Read moneysavers feedback in the Great Medical Tourism Hunt, where quite a few people mention cheap dentist treatment.